hadret/xenial-nginx-1.14/debian/modules/http-lua/README.markdown

 As from the `v0.5.0rc32` release, all `*_by_lua_file` configure directives (such as [content_by_lua_file](#content_by_lua_file)) support loading Lua 5.1 and LuaJIT 2.0/2.1 raw bytecode files directly.

 Please note that the bytecode format used by LuaJIT 2.0/2.1 is not compatible with that used by the standard Lua 5.1 interpreter.
-So if using LuaJIT 2.0/2.1 with ngx_lua, LuaJIT compatible bytecode files must be generated as shown:
+So if you are using LuaJIT 2.0/2.1 with ngx_lua, LuaJIT compatible bytecode files must be generated as shown:

 ```bash